kean/Nuke/Documentation/Nuke.docc/Customization/ImageFormats/supported-image-formats.md

 Reading the columns:

 - **``AssetType``** – the type `AssetType(data)` returns for this format, or `–` if the sniffer doesn't recognize it.
 A `–` doesn't prevent decoding, it only means ``ImageContainer/type`` is `nil`.
 - **Decode** – whether ``ImageDecoders/Default`` produces an image.
-Formats without a version note are decodable on every OS Nuke supports (iOS 16, tvOS 16, macOS 13, watchOS 9, visionOS 1).
+Formats without a version note are decodable on every supported OS (iOS 16, tvOS 16, macOS 13, watchOS 9, visionOS 1).
 - **Encode** – whether the format can be used with ``ImageEncoders/ImageIO``. ``ImageEncoders/Default`` only ever picks JPEG, PNG, or HEIC; the rest need an explicit encoder.
 - **Previews** – behavior once ``ImagePipeline/Configuration-swift.struct/isProgressiveDecodingEnabled`` is on, which it isn't by default.
 "Automatic" means previews arrive with no further setup; "Opt-in" means you also have to select a policy via ``ImagePipeline/Delegate/previewPolicy(for:pipeline:)``, and whether Image I/O can produce anything from a partial file is format-dependent.
 - **Animation** – whether the pipeline recognizes the format as animated and attaches ``ImageContainer/data`` so that it can be played.
 A `–` means the format has no animated flavor.
 See <doc:supported-image-formats#Animated-Images>.